List of Beijing Guoan F.C. chairmen and general managers

-Beijing Sinobo Guoan F.C. is a professional Chinese football club that currently participates in the Chinese Super League under licence from the Chinese Football Association (CFA).
-The team is based in the Chaoyang District in Beijing and their home stadium is the Workers' Stadium with a seating capacity of 66,161.
-Their shareholders are the real estate company Sinobo Group (64%) and CITIC Limited (36%) of CITIC Group, a state-owned enterprise of China.
-Beijing Guoan F.C. was founded as a professional team by CITIC Guoan Group, which was a subsidiary of CITIC Group until 2014.
+Beijing Guoan F.C. is a professional Chinese football club that currently participates in the Chinese Super League under licence from the Chinese Football Association (CFA).
+The team is based in the Chaoyang District in Beijing and their home stadium is the Workers' Stadium with a seating capacity of 68,000.
+The real estate company Sinobo Group has full ownership of the club.
+Beijing Guoan F.C. was founded as a professional team by the CITIC Guoan Group, and was a subsidiary of the CITIC Group until 2014.

-This is a list of historical Beijing Guoan F.C. chairmen & general managers.
+This is a list of historical and current Beijing Guoan F.C. chairmen & general managers.

 List of chairmen

 Below is the official history of Beijing Guoan F.C. chairmen until the present day.